Covid-19 (Coronavirus) Update 07 MAY 2020

 People who are homeless are at additional risk of contracting illness and infections because of their circumstances.
 Some people homeless may also have long-term health issues, which may put them at additional risk.

 It’s almost impossible for people to self-isolate in hostels, hubs or hotels.
-Focus Ireland, in partnership with the Dublin Region Homeless Executive, is setting aside a number of housing units in case people that we support are advised that they need to self-isolate.
+Focus Ireland, in partnership with the Dublin Region Homeless Executive (DRHE), has set aside a number of housing units in case people that we support are advised that they need to self-isolate.

 What is Covid-19 (Coronavirus)?